MicrosoftDocs/visualstudio-docs/docs/extensibility/vsix/tips/solutions.md

 ms.technology: vs-ide-sdk
 ms.custom: cookbook
 ---
-# Tips on working with solutions in Visual Studio extensions
+# Working with solutions in Visual Studio extensions

 Here's a collection of small code samples on different ways to work with solutions.